-Out of fresh garlic, and working on a recipe that calls for cloves?
+If you are out of fresh garlic and working on a recipe that calls for cloves, don't fret.
 You probably have something in your fridge or pantry that you can use as a substitute.
-Let’s look at some options.
+Here are some options that might work:

 - Minced Garlic: Use 1/2 teaspoon of minced garlic in place of each clove called for.